Tracker-naturalist David Brown provides several services

 focused on New England wildlife.
 These include:

-- Wildlife education planning for organizations
+- Wildlife education consults for nature teaching organizations.

 Past program sponsors: